ahmedkaludi/accelerated-mobile-pages/README.md

 * Improvements: Unused CSS and Scripts are removed in AMP Optimizer (SSR) #5070
 * Improvements: Added data-hero attribute in AMP logo #5083
 * Fixed: Webp images not appearing with Litespeed cache #5081

-= 1.0.77.9 (29th June 2021) =
-* Added: AMP widget for adding amp code #5064
-* Added: Filter to modify the WP Rocket CDN URL #5076
-* Fixed: Meta description of Rank Math SEO plugin not showing on amp #5071
-* Fixed: Slide Anything Plugin slider content is not showing #5073
-* Fixed: When Convert AMP to WP theme Option is enabled, it breaks the Design #5074
-* Fixed: Remove preload if Featured Image option is off in AMP options panel #5077
-* Fixed: Icons are not loading when visiting first time or after clearing cache #5060

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)